department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### R

-regional benefit office: Use "regional office" instead.
-See [VA regional office](placeholderanchorlink.com) entry for details.
+regional office: Use instead of "regional benefit office."
+See VA regional office entry for details.

-Reserve:
+Reserve: Capitalize when used to refer to members of the military.

-Reservist:
+Reservist: Capitalize.

 respiratory disease: Use "breathing problems" or "lung disease."